Xitee1/solar-controller/README.md

 # solar-controller
 A python script that controls devices according to the current solar productions with HomeAssistant

-## The script isn't in git right now, I will upload it soon.
-I first have to make a few changes to make it more configureable.

 ## Important: You need some basic python knowledge to configure and modify the script.
 This project isn't really user-oriented as I mainly programmed this for myself but wanted to share it.

 # Installation